near/docs/docs/hackathon/startup-guide.md

     * [Examples](http://near.dev);
     * Lastly, have a look at the file structure in the [NEAR Development Overview](/docs/quick-start/development-overview).

-When you are using Near Studio, the IDE will handle deploying your smart contracts to the NEAR blockchain.
+When you are using gitpod, the IDE will handle deploying your smart contracts to the NEAR blockchain.

-For the start of the hackathon, it's fine to do development in the studio, but eventually you're going to want to set up a GitHub repo and share code with your team.
+For the start of the hackathon, it's fine to do development in gitpod, but eventually you're going to want to set up a GitHub repo and share code with your team.
 That will be easier to do with a local setup.
-Please also note that at the moment, Near Studio only supports developing smart contracts in AssemblyScript.

 ### Setup a local environment
 Let's set up your development environment.